I thought you might like a peek behind the curtain, a little "inside baseball" so you could see who we are and how we operate.

 One more important thing: We do not accept sponsored content.
 Sponsored content is the way many websites earn money.
 A sponsor, let's say "Big Grill Manufacturer", pays the site to write an article about them.
 Or perhaps to write about an event they sponsored.
 Or sometimes they have their own writers produce an article on, say, cooking a steak, and the photos are all of their grills and the article drops their name prominently.
 Here's an example: Click the link to see what happens when you search for Grilled Ribeye with Knob Creek Bourbon BBQ Sauce.
 All paid for.

-2) Affiliations.
+3) Affiliations.
 A big part of this site is our unbiased equipment and product reviews.
 We love playing with toys and we have no problem calling them the way we see them.
 Some companies, most notably Amazon, pay a finder's fee if a reader clicks a link on AmazingRibs.com and buys a product from Amazon.
-When we find something we like, chances are it is on Amazon or one of the other sites we are affiliated with, so we link to them.
-These finders fees are our largest source of income.
+When we find something we like, chances are it is on Amazon, so we link to them.
 You may have seen us say the following.
 "If you like AmazingRibs.com, please save this link http://tinyurl.com/amazingribs and use it every time you go to Amazon.
 It works on everything from grills to diapers, Amazon never tells us what you bought, it has zero impact on the price you pay, but has a major impact on our ability to improve this site!
 And before you buy, click our links.
 If the price is competitive, use our link.
 It helps a lot.
 If the local hardware store is cheaper, then don't waste money on our links."

-3) The book.
-"Meathead, The Science of Great Barbecue and Grilling" was a New York Times Best Seller and on numberous Best Cookbooks of The Year lists in 2016.
-But we don't sell it.
+4) Books.
+"Meathead, The Science of Great Barbecue and Grilling" was a New York Times Best Seller and was called "One of the 100 Best Cookbooks of All Time" by Southern Living magazine, right up there with Julia, Jacques, et al. But we don't sell it.
 We send all buyers to bookstores and Amazon.
 Read more about it here.